cuthbertLab/music21/music21/doc/html/_sources/what.txt

 Music21 is specialized for working with musical data represented symbolically: most commonly, this is a musical score or notation.
 This data can be obtained from a wide variety of sources.

-If you use Finale or Sibelius, you can easily output scores or notation from these programs as MusicXML.
+If you use Finale, you can easily output scores or notation from these programs as MusicXML (Sibelius can also do so with a commercial add-in).
 Music21 can then import the MusicXML data.
 Additionally, there exist numerous on-line repositories of MusicXML data.
 See :ref:`overviewFormats` for links.

 There are numerous additional symbolic music representations.
 Presently, music21 supports Humdrum and its Kern format.
-MIDI and additional formats will be forthcoming.
+MuseData, MIDI and additional formats will be forthcoming.